kamiyaa/joshuto/docs/configuration/keymap.toml.md

 - `linemode mtime`: show the entry’s modified time (aka. “_mtime_”) <sup>✻</sup>
 - `linemode sizemtime`: show the entry’s size and modified time <sup>✻</sup>

-<sup>✻: file- or directory-name is shown on left, the respective meta-data is shown on the right, preceeded by a symlink indicator</sup>
+<sup>✻: file- or directory-name is shown on left, the respective meta-data is shown on the right, preceded by a symlink indicator</sup>

 ### `show_workers`: show the pending IO operations and the current progress